-Gather your friends, family, neighbors or church group and register to walk in an upcoming fundraising race.
-Encourage your kids to help fundraise and spread the word about the cause you’re supporting.
+Enter a virtual 5k that donates their proceeds to a cause you support.
+Encourage your kids to help fundraise and spread the word about why they're involved.
 Train together as a family to get conditioned in the weeks and months leading up to the big event.

 Let Your Kids Decide